Recommended Mental Health Books

 Therapists and coaches both use interventions.

-Therapists, in their training, develop a theoretical orientation which tells them what they think caused the problem and, therefore, how they should go about correcting it.
+Therapists, in their training, develop a theoretical orientation that tells them what they think caused the problem and, therefore, how they should go about correcting it.
 The corrective part involves using interventions.

 A therapist might work on self-esteem issues to help the client with severe major depressive disorder.
 The coach might work on those very same self-esteem issues to help someone become more assertive at work or better able to conduct work-related trainings or seminars.